33 Free Things to Do in Kansas City

 Public Cuppings at The Roasterie

-Free public cuppings (coffee tastings) are held every Thursday at The Roasterie's Plant Cafe from 5 to 6 p.m.
+Free public cuppings (coffee tastings) are held the first and third Thursday every month at The Roasterie Factory Cafe.
 Sample a wide variety of coffees from all across the world while dedicated staff guide you through your experience.
 RSVPs are required (maximum of eight people per cupping).

 Shoal Creek Living History Museum